chanzz0/hello-world/README.md

-# hello world
+# Hello world!

-Use different programming languages to output hello world
+Use different programming languages to output "Hello world!".
+Just for fun.

 ## Build